csgillespie/efficientR/main.md

 conceptually and has been tried and tested.
 Now you want to optimize this code, but not prematurely.
 The chapter is organised as follows.
 First we begin with general hints and tips about optimising base R code.
-Code profiling can identify key bottlenecks in the code in need of optimization, and this is covered in the next section.
+Code profiling can identify key bottlenecks in the code in need of optimisation, and this is covered in the next section.
 Section \@ref(performance-parallel) discusses how parallel code can overcome efficiency bottlenecks for some problems.
-The final section explains how `Rcpp` can be used to efficiently incorporating C++ code into an R analysis.
+The final section explains how `Rcpp` can be used to efficiently incorporate C++ code into an R analysis.

-### Prerequistes {-}
+### Prerequisites {-}

 In this chapter, some of the examples require a working C++ compiler.
 The installation method depends on your operating system: